jamf/JAWA/README.md

 - **New webhook names are validated more strictly.** `#` and `%` are no longer accepted in a new webhook name, because Jamf Pro cannot call a URL containing them.
 Existing automations are unaffected.
+- **Minimum platform is now Ubuntu 22.04 or RHEL/Rocky 9, and Python 3.9.** The installer builds
+  JAWA's virtual environment from the distribution's default `python3`, and JAWA's dependencies no longer support Python 3.8.
+Ubuntu 20.04 (Python 3.8) and RHEL/Rocky 8 (Python 3.6) can no longer run JAWA — RHEL/Rocky 8 in fact stopped being able to when JAWA moved to Flask 3, which the stated requirements had not caught up with.
+Check `python3 --version` on the host before upgrading.
 - **Content JAWA ships inside `data/` is not upgraded in place.** The installer preserves your `data/` directory across an upgrade, which protects your automations and settings, but it also means the bundled template scripts and the webhook event catalog stay at the version you first